1909–10 Stoke F.C. season

 The 1909–10 season was Stoke's second in the Birmingham & District League and the first in the Southern Football League.

 Stoke decided to enter two league competitions this season with the directors feeling that the Southern Football League represented a better chance to be re-elected into the Football League.
 Stoke won the Southern Football League Division Two A with ease winning all ten of their matches and the Division Two championship play-off.
-They scored 48 goals conceding only 9, but promotion was not gained due to a league reorganization.
+They scored 48 goals conceding only 9, but promotion was not gained due to a league reorganisation.
 The Birmingham & District League was a lot harder and Stoke finished in 7th place.

 Season review

 League

 Stoke played in two league competitions during the 1909–10 season, in the Birmingham & District League and in the Southern League Division Two.
 This meant a total of 44 league fixtures would be played during the season.

 The standard of football in the Southern League was of a poor quality and Stoke took the championship with ease, winning all of their 10 matches with a goal-average of 48-9.
 They started off with an 11–0 home victory over Merthyr Town and never looked back.
 On 25 April 1910, Stoke met Hastings & St Leonards United (winners of Division Two B) in a 'championship decider' and Stoke easily won 6–0 to claim the title.

 The Birmingham league was considerably tougher and it was dominated by Aston Villa's reserve side.
 Stoke finished in 7th place, never threatening to challenge the leaders throughout the campaign.
 Arthur Griffiths, who had returned to the club from Oldham Athletic, top scored this season amassing 38 goals in all competitions.